People are working remotely more than ever, thanks to the proliferation of online productivity and communication tools.

 Project management tools tend to include chat features, scheduling, and allocation functions to help agents see what their colleagues are doing at any one time.
 This helps them to feel part of a group, rather than as if they are working in a vacuum.

-Remote Management Tip #3: Make the Best of Video Conferencing
+3. Make the Best of Video Conferencing

-Video conferencing tools let you unite your agents in one call and communicate face to face.
+Video conferencing tools let you unite your agents in one call and communicate face-to-face.
 This may be the closest they come to actually meeting.

 Video conferencing is ideal for training in a more dynamic way than simply emailing documents to agents.
 Reading through page after page of dry text can make learning difficult, whereas video conferencing leads to a more interactive process.